bjung801/grampy/README.md

 Requires Python >= 3.10.

+Limitations: Grampy can generate structograms from reasonably simple Python code.
+Like other programming languages, Python offers many features that cannot be represented in structograms (e.g. elements of object-oriented, functional and aspect-oriented programming; or simply long code that does not fit into one diagram).
+Grampy is therefore not intended to and cannot reverse engineer structograms from arbitrary Python programs.
+Use with having the resulting structogram's complexity in mind.

-Do not use as library code.
+Do not use in library code.
 See security note below.

 > *Example 1: while-do*